 The load capacity is 500 pounds, which is an average load capacity of many carriers out there.
 Added to this is the 37 pounds overall weight of this carrier.
 You do not need the second person to help you lift this unit up.
 For this reason, aluminum carriers are convenient to install by yourself.

 Whichever bike you haul, it should be less than 75 inches long.
 That’s long enough to accommodate the majority of motorcycles.
 Moreover, the tires should be 5-1/2 inches wide.
-From the bumper to the center of the track is 18 inch, which clears space to prevent scratching of your car by bike.
+From the bumper to the center of the track is 18 inches, which clears space to prevent scratching of your car by bike.
 And, loading your bike is easy with the provided ramp.

 If you are into lightweight hitch carriers, this is the best option for you.
 The carrier will help you haul you a variety of bikes below 500 pounds and 75 inches long.
 It is a well-built design easy to install as long as you have class II, III, IV or IV square receivers.
 So, I don’t see any challenge with this carrier hitch.
 Plus, it is affordable.